fi3ework/hexo-theme-archer/docs/README-en.md

   stack-overflow:
   linkedin:
   blog:
+  others:
+  rss: /atom.xml
 # friends link
 friends:
   friendA:
   friendB:
   friendC:
+# about
+about:
+  enable: true
+  image:

 # ========== Site ========== #
 # title of the site (each article will be followed by this filed to help SEO)
 SEO_title: